Occupational Health & Safety

 • set up effective occupational health committees;

-• co-operate with the OHC, occupational health and safety (OHS) representative and other parties to resolve health and safety issues in a timely fashion;
+• co-operate with the OHC and other parties to resolve health and safety issues in a timely fashion;

-• keep OHC/OHS representative meeting minutes on file and readily available;
+• keep OHC meeting minutes on file and readily available;

 • ensure workers are not exposed to harassment in the workplace; and